This post may contain affiliate links. Read the full disclosure

 There is a massive nature playground and a second one was in construction while we were there.
 A perfect place for the kids to run around and have fun while you picnic on the lawn or dine at the restaurant.

 Then it was a short drive to Margaret River Chocolate Factory for a quick visit to sample some chocolate and buy some for later.
-There is a viewing window to watch them make the chocolate too.

 Next up was our lunch stop at the Beer Farm.
 It was a bit of a late lunch but they have a great menu and even have platters for kids with fruit, veggie sticks and popcorn.

 The former dairy farm turned brewery has a playground and during the summer, they have an inflatable waterslide down the hill on certain days.

 On our way back to Busselton, we drove through Cowaramup – a small town famous for the cow statues everywhere.
 And we do mean everywhere!